habitoti/Azure-OCR-Pre-Consume-Script/README.md

 # Azure OCR Pre-Consume Script for Paperless-ngx

 This script enables Azure Document Intelligence as the OCR engine for [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx).
 It generates a searchable PDF by overlaying recognized text onto the original document.
-Empty pages are removed based on visual and textual content.
+Empty pages are removed based on both visual and textual analysis.

-Azure Document Intelligence has a really superior recognition quality, even for handwritten notes or receipts or bad quality scans.
-The pricing is also very moderate, with about 1.4$ per thousand pages, no matter how much content is on each.
-It is also much faster than the built-in Tesseract recognition, and even very long documents are parsed in seconds.
+Azure Document Intelligence offers superior recognition quality—even for handwritten notes, receipts, or poor-quality scans.
+Pricing is very affordable, at approximately $1.40 per 1,000 pages, regardless of how much content each page contains.
+It’s also significantly faster than the built-in Tesseract OCR: even very long documents are processed in seconds.

-Downstream of Paperless-ngx processing, I am running the awesome [Paperless-AI](https://github.com/clusterzx/paperless-ai).
-With its flexibility of a custom query you can achieve great resulöts in tagging and metadata extraction, especially if the content from OCR is almost perfect.
-As of today, though, there is no limitation on the content that Paperless-ai feeds into the prompt.
-As my used Azure OpenAI GPT-4o-mini model is limited to 8k token per prompt, very large documents might not be processed altogether.
-So I included an optional content cutoff that can limit the recognized data.
-Usually, most every day documents are shorter anyhow, and very long documents have the relevant searchable content onthe first few pages anyhow, so limiting content to 15k-20k characters does not actual harm, but restricts the final prompt to a reasonable size.
+Downstream from Paperless-ngx, I’m using the excellent [Paperless-AI](https://github.com/clusterzx/paperless-ai).
+Thanks to its flexible query mechanism, it delivers great results for tagging and metadata extraction—especially now that the OCR content is nearly perfect.
+However, as of now, Paperless-AI does not limit the amount of content passed into the prompt.
+Since my Azure OpenAI GPT-4o-mini model is limited to 8k tokens per prompt, very large documents may not be processed at all.

+To address this, I’ve added an optional content cutoff that limits the amount of recognized text.
+In practice, most everyday documents are short enough, and even longer ones usually have the important content within the first few pages.
+Setting a cutoff of 15,000 to 20,000 characters helps reduce prompt size without sacrificing relevant context.

 ## Features